uqee/coretechs-stackedit-workspace/AML.md

 This risk-based approach focuses the effort where it is most needed and will have most impact.
 It has the full commitment and support of senior management as well as active co-operation of all employees.
 We have conducted an assessment of our business risk exposure to money laundering, which considers the threat, and its impact.

 ### 5. Suspicious Activity
-Microsoft Word - AML (Clean version).docx

-0. Suspicious Activity is being referred to as suspicious transactions, extreme player profiles, when deposits are not matching up amongst other elements.
+Suspicious Activity is being referred to as suspicious transactions, extreme player profiles, when deposits are not matching up amongst other elements.
 The implemented proofs of player identity are the following:

--   Passport or ID card.
+-   passport or ID card;

--   Utility bill.
+-   utility bill;

--   Bank statement.
+-   Bank statement;

--   Other proof of identity.
+-   other proof of identity.

+The enhanced due diligence checks are subject to players’ profile and the risk level they pose to us.
+Only when we determine some of the above points, or a combination of a few will we flag the player/players in question and conduct risk monitoring.
+This will include checks of residency, place of work, regular income size and its adequacy to the player spending.

+### 6.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE2MDk4NDY5MTMsLTMzNTEzMzgwNV19
+eyJoaXN0b3J5IjpbLTEyNDI2NzQxOTQsLTMzNTEzMzgwNV19
 -->